Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Two 2SLS specifications for clustered data

-Let $\mqif$ denote the collection of all variables associated with unit $i$, and let $\mqg = \{\mqi: \ig\}$ denote the corresponding collection for cluster $g$. \assmcs\ below states the standard {\it cluster sampling} assumption \citep{wooldridge2010econometric, hansen2019asymptotic}, requiring independence across clusters while allowing arbitrary dependence within each cluster.
+Let $\mqif$ denote the collection of all variables associated with unit $i$, and let $\mqg = \{\mqi: \ig\}$ denote the corresponding collection for cluster $g$. \assmcs\ below states the standard {\it cluster sampling} assumption \citep{wooldridge2010econometric, hansen2019asymptotic}, requiring independence across clusters while allowing arbitrary dependence within clusters.